skafos/colab-example-models/ImageClassification/README.md

 colab's free GPU runtimes.
 The link provided in the main README should have that automatically selected.
 -  **Model Size**: In addition to the tips above, try using the `squeezenet_v1.1` model in the `turicreate.image_classifier.create` function if you are worried about the size of the resulting model.
-This may also impact the classification abilities of the model to some degree.
+This may also impact the classification accuracy of the model.

 ## Need Help?
 Didn't find something you need?
 Confused by something?
 Need more guidance?